 Pete was a founding member of 1970's trailblazing UK rock 'n roll band "The Flying Saucers".
 The band relentlessly toured Europe's club and festival circuits and was signed to Alaska, Rockhouse and EMI record labels, releasing several successful albums and singles.
 The band was also in demand as backing musicians and Pete played bass for Chuck Berry on UK & European tours.

 As the eighties dawned, Pete co-founded ‘Alligator Records’, giving many emerging bands their first chance to record.
 Pete also became a long term member of "The Avengers".

 In 1988, Pete began working with renowned Nashville vocal quartet The Jordanaires.
 This led to an association with Elvis Presley musicians guitarist Scotty Moore and drummer D.J.
 Fontana with whom Pete toured and recorded with for twenty four years.
-Many of their collaborations are documented on Scotty's website: www.scottymoore.net including working in Sun Studios and recording at Abbey Road for the DVD release 'All the Kings Men'.
+Many of their collaborations are documented on Scotty's website: www.scottymoore.net including working in Sun Studios and recording at Abbey Road for the DVD release 'A Tribute to the King'.

 The Presley connection continued when Pete performed on tours with James Burton, Billy Swan, Glen D Hardin and recorded with Boots Randolph.

 For ten years, Pete worked with "Ten Years After" guitar legend Alvin Lee.
 With Richard Newman on drums they toured Europe extensively, including a six week UK tour ending at London's Royal Albert Hall.
 Recording highlights include the critically acclaimed album "Alvin Lee in Tennessee" and a live recording of Alvin's last show recorded in Holland in 2012.

 In 2011, while performing in Jackson, Mississippi with Cowboy Jack Clement and Billy Burnette, Pete was inducted into the International Rockabilly Hall of Fame.
 Click here to view.